aminem0/dwc-owl-rdf/README.md

 # DWC-OWL-RDF

-A trial to use terms from [an ontology that is based on Darwin Core terms](https://github.com/aminem0/dwc-owl) in order to semantically describe biodiversity datasets.
+An effort to use terms from [an ontology that is based on Darwin Core terms](https://github.com/aminem0/dwc-owl) in order to semantically describe biodiversity datasets.

 Given that this project is developped in conjunction with the ontology, any modifications to the ontology will be reflected in these examples.